I served as the advisor for several PhD Students, in particular:

 Shaun Davies accepted a position as assistant professor at the Leeds School of Business at the University of Colorado Boulder.

-Together with Fiona Scott Morton I teach the elective course in Competitive Strategy (MGT 525).
+Together with Fiona Scott Morton and Kevin Williams I teach the elective course in Competitive Strategy (MGT 525).

-Together with Shane Frederick I teach the elective course in Behavioral Economics (MGT 854).
+Together with Shane Frederick I teach the elective course in Behavioral Economics (MGT 854) which is also integrated with Nick Barberis's Behavioral Finance course.

-I also tweet about teaching- and research-related issues with the Twitter handle @florianederer
+I tweet about teaching- and research-related issues with the Twitter handle @florianederer

 In my teaching I often draw on economics and strategy examples from the television drama series The Wire, in particular the character Stringer Bell.
 Over the years many students and faculty colleagues have asked for more of these extracts.
 If you would like to have the complete list (including clips from Mad Men, Breaking Bad, Allen Iverson, The Daily Show and some game shows) please feel free to email me.